nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

 ### Adding a patient <a name="add-patient"/>
+1. Adding a patient
+    1. Prerequisites: `toggle` to the `Patients` tab.
+List all patients using the `list` command.

 ### Deleting a patient  <a name="delete-patient"/>

-1. Deleting a person while all persons are being shown
+1. Deleting a patient while all doctors are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: `toggle` to the `Patients` tab.
+List all patients using the `list` command.
+There must be multiple patients.

-   1. Test case: `delete 1`<br>
+    2. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: First patient is deleted from the patients list.
+Details of the deleted patient are shown in the status message.

-   1. Test case: `delete 0`<br>
+    3. Test case: `delete 0`<br>
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+       Expected: No patient is edited.
+Error details are shown in the status message.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    4. Other incorrect edit commands to try: `delete`, `delete x`, `delete abcd` (where x is larger than the list size, and abcd are any alphabets)<br>
        Expected: Similar to previous.

-1. _{ more test cases …​ }_
+2. Delete a patient while some patients are being shown

+    1. Prerequisites: `toggle` to the `Patients` tab.
+List some patients using `find XYZ` (XYZ is the name of an existing patient).

+    2. Test cases are similar to those above.

 ### Editing a patient <a name="edit-patient"/>